 Defining the geographic scale of an NDF assessment is critical from the beginning.
-NDFs can be made at different geographic scales, starting as small as individual hunting concessions, moving through subnational (provincial) and national scales.
-Some range States manage lion populations at a national scale, including through national management plans and monitoring frameworks.
+NDFs can be made at different geographic scales, starting as small as individual hunting concessions, moving through subnational (provincial) and national scales, right through to an international level.
 When considering the levels of harvesting of African lions for an NDF (e.g., through trophy hunting statistics), the main impacts of extraction will be felt at the harvest site, and this is key to understanding the sustainability of the offtakes.

-If it is determined that harvesting rates are sustainable (i.e., non-detrimental) at a local level, then it is likely that populations of African lions in other parts of their national range will not be negatively impacted by the harvest rate at these locations.
+If it is determined that harvesting rates are sustainable (i.e., non-detrimental) at a local level, then it is likely that populations of African lions in other parts of their national range will not be negatively impacted by these harvest rates.
 In cases where harvesting only takes place in a single location, then the local NDF may be sufficient, and the Scientific Authority can use this information in conjunction with the preliminary assessments outlined above.

-According to Morgan26, the most useful 'unit of measurement' in determining whether exports will not be detrimental to the survival of the species is the national population of the country involved.
+According to Morgan29, the most useful 'unit of measurement' in determining whether exports will not be detrimental to the survival of the species is the national population of the country involved.
 If there are multiple harvest sites within a country, then these must all be included in the NDF assessment.